Uppaal/Projects/Readme.txt

 Notepad - Creates an application replicating the text processing software, Notepad, using Java.

+POOH - Distributed Intrusion Detection through Honeypots, using Random Forests for automatic detection

 Social Networking - Simulates the back-end of a social networking website, using MySQL.

+Vehicles - Using Region based Convolutional Neural Networks to create a system to detect, track and classify vehicles from video footage

 Tic Tac Toe - Simulates the game Tic Tac Toe using C++.